ctornquist/sudoku-solver/README.md

 ### Compilation
-To build the solver and creator, run "make".
+To compile sudoku.c and build the solver and creator modules from the top level directory, run "make".
 To remove executables and test files, "make clean."